Brandon-Russell-1/OSCP-Notes/src/Ports.md

 9. Different port: ftp <IP> -P 3084

+10. Bruteforce: hydra -l elly -e nsr ftp://$ip
-10. Bruteforce: hydra [-L <users.txt> or -l <user_name>] [-P <pass.txt> or -p ] -f  ftp://<IP>:<PORT>
+11. Bruteforce: hydra [-L <users.txt> or -l <user_name>] [-P <pass.txt> or -p ] -f  ftp://<IP>:<PORT>

-11. If it's a Microsoft server -> Try asp, aspx payloads.
+12. If it's a Microsoft server -> Try asp, aspx payloads.
 Try staged/stageless, x32/x64 payloads.

-12. Check if we can overwrite stuff and upload files to make it work.
+13. Check if we can overwrite stuff and upload files to make it work.
 Look at the permissions.

-13. Look for hidden files, go back to a directory if you find anything, and look for creds in DB Files.
+14. Look for hidden files, go back to a directory if you find anything, and look for creds in DB Files.

-14. Don't forget about TFTP on UDP Port 69
+15. Don't forget about TFTP on UDP Port 69
 	1. nmap -Pn -sU -p69 --script tftp-enum 192.168.10.250
 	2. https://github.com/EnableSecurity/tftptheft
 ```